smileart/invisible_logger/README.md

 # 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧
 ```

-While the log messages themselves live in a separate dedicated place (*but, don't worry about any context lose, InvisibleLogger has DEBUG mode and customisable markers for each messag, plus error messages about wrong var names are quite readable*):
+While the log messages themselves live in a separate dedicated place (*but, don't worry about loosing the context, InvisibleLogger has DEBUG mode and customisable markers for each message, plus error messages about wrong var names are quite readable*):

 ```ruby
 module LogStencils